Televisa Law: Supreme Court

-In June, 2007, the Supreme Court struck down several key clauses of the law.
+In June 2007, the Supreme Court struck down several key clauses of the law.
 The right of the two companies to use the spectrum without paying for a license was struck down.
 The alternate spectrum dispersion method given (that of auction to highest bidder) was also revoked, returning the choice to the executive.
 As a secondary point, the automatic renewal of licenses after 20 years was also struck down by the Court.
-In line with the nature of the dispute, the Court held public deliberations and opened up witness & expert testimony in an unprecedented way.
+In line with the nature of the dispute, the Court held public deliberations and opened up witness and expert testimony in an unprecedented way.

 Other reactions

 The Instituto Mexicano de la Radio (Grupo IMER) did not agree with this law because they claimed that if approved, all the radio stations of this group, as well as the television stations Once TV, Canal 22, Edusat and TV UNAM would be forced off the air.
 All the stations of the Grupo IMER then proceeded to broadcast the same song all day.
 Which was an allegory to the lack of plurality of the existing monopolies that always "plays the same song", and then a voice with no background music that reminded people that monopolies do not promote diversity and plurality of mass media.
 This protest against the new media law resulted in a successful action due to its public impact.